Eric-Robert-Lawson/attractor-oncology/Principles_First_Full_Derivation/Economic/Bitcoin/CEP/CEP_Protocol_Systems_Design_Specification_Final.md

 # Custodial Exchange Protocol (CEP)
 ## Full Structural Specification
 ## Version 2.0 — Architecturally Corrected and Complete
+## **Understand that the following is to specify a systems architectural design of novel contributions that CEP has to offer.**
+## **Explicitly underdefining modular components that are either already solved or to be solved for.**
 ### OrganismCore — Eric Robert Lawson

 ---